 For inflating gravel tires, a larger portable pump would be ideal such as the Lezyne Micro Floor Drive or the Topeak Road Morph G Mini that feature a built-in gauge, fold-out feet and a handle to make inflation similar to using a floor pump.
 There's always a place to store things inside the Transfer Case.

-For disc brakes and nice to haves:
+Traveling with disc brakes and nice to have items

 Centerlock lockring removal tool (for disc brake rotors) - Should you remove your brake rotors for travel?
 I recommend it, especially if your rotors are Centerlock which take just seconds to remove.

 For Centerlock lockrings with an "internal" spline, a standard Shimano cassette tool is what you need.
 Although there are many internal spline tools out there, this offering on Amazon is actually my preferred lockring removal tool for travel.
-It's simply a standard cassette tool but with an adapter to take an 8mm spanner (which can act also as a pedal wrench for Shimano pedals), making it multi-functional and portable.
+It's simply a standard cassette tool but with an adapter to take an 8mm wrench (which can act also as a pedal wrench for Shimano pedals), making it multi-functional and portable.

 For Centerlock lockrings with an "external" spline, a Shimano external spline bottom bracket tool is usually the tool you need.
 Please check with your hub manufacturer to see which lockring format you have and which tool is required.

 Brake pad spacer (for disc brake bikes) - Simply to prevent the pads from being pressed in if the brake levers are squeezed accidentally.
 You can also use a piece of cardboard or any clean, non-metal object to place in between the pads.
 Don't worry, if you don't have the spacers and the pads get squeezed in, they can be spread back to normal using a plastic tire lever.